btrfs/btrfs-workflow/patch-submission.md

   Fixes: tag.
 You can accomplish this using the "fixes" alias found in config/gitconfig, using `git fixes <bad commit>` to get the correct format for your Fixes: tag.
+- If you get a spelling mistake flagged by the commit-msg hook that is not a mistake, please add it to scripts/btrfs-dict and then run `make` in that directory and commit the results so that we can all benefit from not having false positives for spelling.

 ## Prerequisites